Flekay/The-Farmer-Was-Replaced/movement/README.md

 ### navi-map.py
 This script pre-calculates the moves to the next tile for each tile.
 Not position aware.

+### navi-world.py
+This script pre-calculates the moves to the next tile for each tile.
+Withouth using world wraping.
+Currently only works for even sized maps.

 ### move-to-next-tile.py
 This script calculates the moves to the next tile on the fly.
 Always follows the same path.